eunjae-lee/dotfiles/post.md

 ln -s ~/workspace/dotfiles/.zshrc ~/.zshrc
 ```

-We first remove the dotfiles, and make symbolic links (a.k.a symlinks) to the
-ones in our dotfiles repo.
+First, we remove the existing dotfiles and then create symbolic links (symlinks) to the ones in our dotfiles repository.

 ## Install `gh` command

-`gh` is a CLI tool from GitHub.
-It helps you interact with your GitHub
+`gh` is a command-line tool from GitHub that makes it easy to interact with your GitHub repository.
-repository easily.

 ```sh
 brew install gh